-For ease of clean up while we’re camping( less available water) I line my Dutch oven with aluminum foil.
+For ease of clean up while we’re camping( less available water) I line my Dutch oven with aluminum foil, parchment paper works well too if you’re not keen on aluminum foil.
 Chop all of your vegetables approximately the same size so everything can cook evenly.

 Here’s the basic recipe and feel free to swap out the veggies.

 Dutch Oven Chicken Vegetable Bake

 2 small sliced zucchini (I used one yellow squash and one zucchini)

 2 bell peppers (I prefer one red and one green)

 2 or 3 small to medium red potatoes